Owner Role Guide

 Strategic direction.
 The Owner makes the call when priorities conflict.
 When the team is debating whether to push a milestone deadline or cut scope, the Owner decides.
 Not by fiat, but by synthesizing the inputs: forecast data, stakeholder feedback, and team capacity.

 Milestone acceptance.
 When a milestone is Delivered, someone has to verify it meets requirements and mark it Accepted.
-That's the Owner's job.
+That is the Owner's job.
 The transition from Delivered to Accepted is a quality gate.
 The Owner confirms the work is what was asked for before the team moves on.

 Team health.
 Owners monitor highlights: blockers, questions, and discussions that have gone unresolved.
 If a Collaborator has flagged something as Blocked for three days, the Owner needs to know and act.